bishoyAtif/cs-notes/web.md

 With API:
 An app finds the current weather in London by sending a message to the weather.com API (in a structured format like JSON).
 The weather.com API then replies with a structured response.

+## Why encoded slashes are disabled by default in most web servers?
+- For security reasons.
+This is mostly to avoid issues you'd normally get with non-encoded content.
+This behavior is often associated with Remote Code Execution, Local File Access and Directory Traversal.<br>
+- An example to this will be ```include 'languages/'.$_GET['lang'];```.
+A hacker may pass ```../``` to move around.